rust-lang/reference/src/attributes/derive.md

 It uses the [MetaListPaths] syntax to specify a list of traits to implement or paths to [derive macros] to process.

-r[attributes.derive.proc-macro]
-You can implement `derive` for your own traits through [procedural macros].

 r[attributes.derive.automatically_derived]
 ## The `automatically_derived` attribute